The Crypto-Noob’s Toolbox

 - ShapeShift — want to exchange virtually any token for another?
 Shapeshift is the way to go.
 They have great integration with Jaxx, and don’t require any account set up.
 Again, this guide will help walk you through using ShapeShift.

-- Bittrex — If you have to use an exchange where you don’t hold your own keys, and you need a token that Coinbase doesn’t sell, I go with Bittrex.
+- Binance — If you have to use an exchange where you don’t hold your own keys, and you need a token that Coinbase doesn’t sell, I go with Binance.
 Please do your own research, always use 2-factor authentication, and don’t leave funds on an exchange longer than necessary.

 Getting Free Crypto